datlin-org/sigzag/README.md

 # Sigzag

-Sigzag (*work in progress*) is a small utility for signing digital assets and generating manifests.
-The utility is useful
+Sigzag (*work in progress*) is a small utility for signing digital assets and generating manifests locally.
+The utility is useful for:

-for:
+- Checking and monitoring the integrity of local digital assets
 - Cryptographically sign content
-- Checking the integrity of digital assets
 - Generating a manifest
 - Comparing manifests
 - Diffing manifests

 The manifests are in JSON format (gRPC TBC).
+SigZag is not a replacement for SBOM generators used for product release.
+SigZag assists with local observability, offering tools to spot anomalies and potential security vulnerabilities.

 ## Install